 They should have enough power to handle their assignments and to quickly return to temperature after the lid is raised.
 They should have adjustable thermostats and built-in thermometers.
 Their grates or cooking plates should be removable for easy cleaning.
 And an overlooked but important consideration: their cords should be long enough for convenient placement.

-Groom+Style have included both contact and open grills on our top 6 list, so you can choose the style you’d prefer based on your needs and their features.
+Your House Garden has included both contact and open grills on our top 6 list, so you can choose the style you’d prefer based on your needs and their features.
 Let’s get cooking.

 1. Cuisinart GR-4N 5-in-1 Griddler